codabl/codabl.github.io/introduction.md

   | -----------------|:-------------:|
   | [Sentiment Analysis](language)    | Understand the overall opinion, feeling, or attitude sentiment expressed in a blockf of text. |
   | [Price Sentiment](language)    | Understand the overall opinion, feeling, or attitude sentiment expressed in a blockf of text. |
   | Entity Analysis   | Identify entities within documents — including receipts, invoices, and contracts — and label them by types such as date, person, contact information, organization, location, events, products, and media      |
-  | Entity Sentiment  | This endpoint is similar to an entity but calculates the sentiment score for each known entity in the sentence, and the importance

 ## **Pricing**